Cable Railing Code & Guardrail Requirements

-When Built to code, cable railing is a very safe option for railing.
-However, Building code can be hard to navigate.
-Here you’ll find helpful information about horizontal railing codes, and how Viewrail cable railing products – including Onyx and Endurance rod infill upgrades – are designed to exceed those code requirements without sacrificing on design.
+When built to code, cable railing is a very safe option for railing.
+However, building code can be a challenge to navigate.
+Within this page, you’ll find helpful information about horizontal railing codes, and how Viewrail cable railing products – including Onyx and Endurance rod infill upgrades – are designed to exceed those code requirements without sacrificing on beautiful aesthetic and design.

 A number of code stipulations will apply to your project given its environment: residential or commercial.
-While there are some standards for railing in for both residential and commercial, local code can have important minor differences.
+While there are some standards for railing for both residential and commercial projects, local code presents minor differences that are important to consider.
 We always recommend verifying your project details with a local code official before finalizing a project.
-Most-often, horizontal railing systems are subject to the Sphere Rules, Handrail & Guardrail Height Requirements, and Load Requirements.
+Most often, horizontal railing systems are subject to the Sphere Rules, Handrail & Guardrail Height Requirements, and Load Requirements.

-During any cable railing project, you’ll hear reference to the 4” Sphere Rule, and, if stairs are involved, you will hear the 6 inch Sphere Rule referenced.
+In any guide to cable railing code, you’ll hear reference to the 4 inch Sphere Rule.
+Additionally, if stairs are involved, you will hear the 6 inch Sphere Rule referenced.

-The 4” Sphere Rule refers to gaps & spaces within a railing system.
+The 4 Inch Sphere Rule refers to naturally occurring gaps and spaces within a railing system.
 The rule states that a 4” sphere should be unable to pass through any gap in a railing system.
 This is why Viewrail posts are drilled with holes 3 ⅛” center-to-center, to avoid any deflection exceeding 4 inches.

 6” Sphere Rules

-The exception to the 4” sphere rule is the gap created between the bottom run of infill and the 90 degree angle created where the rear of a stair tread meets a stair riser (consult the diagram above for reference).
-The rule states a 6” sphere should be unable to pass through this triangular gap.
+The exception to the 4 inch sphere rule is the gap created between the bottom run of infill and the 90 degree angle created where the rear of a stair tread meets a stair riser (consult the diagram above for reference).
+The rule states a 6 inch sphere should be unable to pass through this triangular gap.